python/cpython/Doc/library/types.rst

 .. data:: BuiltinFunctionType
           BuiltinMethodType

-   The type of built-in functions like :func:`len` or :func:`sys.exit`.
+   The type of built-in functions like :func:`len` or :func:`sys.exit`, and methods of built-in classes.
+(Here, the term "built-in" means "written in C".)

 .. data:: ModuleType